 The Engineering Technology program is fully accredited by the Engineering Technology Commission of ABET.
-For information regarding ABET accreditation and its benefits to students and institutions, visit www.abet.org.
+For information about ABET accreditation and its benefits to students and institutions, visit www.abet.org.

 Transfer Option: Those who may pursue a four-year engineering degree at a later date should consider course modifications in consultation with their advisor.

-GIS Certificate Option: By adding a few more courses, students can complete a GIS Certificate of Completion.
+GIS Certificate Option: By adding a few more courses, students can complete a GIS Certificate of Completion in consultation with their advisor.

 As indicated in the curriculum, MATH 107 (Pre-Calculus) is taken the first semester of freshman year.
 Students not prepared to start MATH 107 may require additional courses and/or time to complete the degree.

-Although not required, students are encouraged to have access to a home computer for this program.
+Although not required, students are encouraged to have access to a home computer.
 Students can access reduced or no-cost academic versions of many of the software packages used in the curriculum.
 Instructors use learning management systems for many courses to provide students access to course materials and grades.

 Career Opportunities The Engineering Technology program prepares graduates for immediate employment as engineering technicians in a high demand employment sector.
 Graduates may work as drafters, estimators, surveying assistants, inspectors or material testers.
 Potential employers include federal, state, county or local governments, engineering firms, testing firms, utilities, mining and power companies, and construction firms.